paeshi/randomization/README.md

 # ✨ Randomization: Finding Meaning Through Random Source Generators

-This app was created to practice API calls, jquery commands and animations, and to practice responsive web design,and creating single page applications.
-There are four APIs to gather random quotes, activities, photos, and poems.
-A narrative was also created to enhance the experience.
+This app was created to practice several things: making AJAX requests, using jQuery and jQuery animations, to practice responsive web design, and to create a single page application.
+There are four APIs used to gather random data.
+The data includes quotes, activities, photos, and poems.
+A narrative was also created to enhance the user experience.

 The landing page design was made py pikisuperstar at Freepik.com.
 I changed the design for each subsequential page with Adobe Illustrator.